Manual Machining

 cutting fluid

-A type of coolant used to cool or lubricate a metal cutting process.
-Cutting fluids are typically oil- or water-based liquids.
+A liquid used to cool or lubricate a metal cutting process.
+Cutting fluids are typically oil-based, water-based, synthetic, or a blend of liquids.

 cutting speed

-The rate at which a single cutting edge of a cutting tool rotates in one minute.
+In milling, the rate at which a single cutting edge of a cutting tool rotates past the workpiece.
 Cutting speed is measured in surface feet per minute (sfm) or meters per minute (m/min).

-A device with one or more edges used to create chips and remove material.
+A device with one or more sharp edges that removes material in the form of chips to shape a part.
 Cutting tools are either single-point or multi-point tools.

 depth of cut